golang-leipzig/golang-leipzig.github.io/content/posts/faster-go-xml-processing.md

 ## Performance

-XML decoding is slow, less because Go is slow (it usually is not), but because parsing it can be slow (you can also try to use [libxml with CGO](https://eli.thegreenplace.net/2019/faster-xml-stream-processing-in-go/) to make it faster).
+XML decoding is slow, less because Go is slow (it usually is not), but because parsing it can be expensive (you can also try to use [libxml with CGO](https://eli.thegreenplace.net/2019/faster-xml-stream-processing-in-go/) to make it faster).
 After all, XML is a markup language, it can do things JSON cannot do (like [TEI](https://tei-c.org/)).
 Surprisingly, many real world uses